brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-4_ML_RExpl.md

 ### `→ Precision-recall curve:`

-> The precision-recall curve plots the relationship between precision and recall as
+> The precision-recall curve plots the `relationship between precision and recall` as
-> the decision threshold changes.
+> the `decision threshold changes`.
 Recall is the ability of a model to detect all positive
 > samples and precision is the ability of a model to avoid labeling negative samples as
 > positive.
 Some business problems might require higher recall and some higher precision
 > depending on the relative importance of avoiding false negatives vs false positives.